 Should any of the required insurance be provided under a claims-made form, a Permittee shall maintain such coverage continuously throughout the term of a Personal Wireless Service Facility Permit, and, without lapse, for a period of three (3) years beyond the expiration or termination of the Permit, to the effect that, should occurrences during the term of the Permit give rise to claims made after expiration or termination of the Permit, such claims shall be covered by such claims-made policies.

 Proof of Insurance.
-Before the Town will issue a Personal Wireless Service Facility Site Permit, a Permittee shall furnish to the Town certificates of insurance and additional insured policy endorsements with insurers that are authorized to do business in the State of Massachusetts and that are satisfactory to the Town evidencing all coverages set forth in this subsection
+Before the Town will issue a Personal Wireless Service Facility Site Permit, a Permittee shall furnish to the Town certificates of insurance and additional insured policy endorsements with insurers that are authorized to do business in the State of Massachusetts and that are satisfactory to the Town evidencing all coverages set forth in this subsection.

 The Applicant, upon obtaining a permit, shall obtain a financial surety sufficient to cover the cost of removal of the facility and the restoration demption of the landscape as defined under 44.2 g.)
 Conditions; g, should the facility cease to operate.